-The pandemic has been difficult for everyone, and especially challenging for working mothers.
-With school and daycare shutdowns, kids at home taking virtual classes, and ever-changing schedules, it’s been difficult to work and provide child care at the same time.
-For parents whose jobs went virtual this year it’s been incredibly hard to manage, and nearly impossible for those who have to go to an office in person, or who have front-line jobs.
+For parents whose jobs went virtual due to the pandemic, it’s been incredibly hard to manage, and nearly impossible for those who have to go to an office in person or who have front-line jobs.
 A study by Catalyst found that 71% of the working mothers said they have had to modify their work routine to adapt to their caregiving responsibilities because of COVID-19.
-Nearly half of the parents surveyed were concerned that they will have to reduce their hours, go part-time, or quit their jobs temporarily if schools don’t fully reopen.

-It’s more important than ever to make the most of any child care benefits provided by your employer as you sign up for your 2021 benefits during open enrollment this fall.
+It’s more important than ever to make the most of any child care benefits provided by your employer as you sign up for your 2022 benefits during open enrollment.
 If you or your spouse’s employer offers a dependent-care flexible-spending account, it’s a good idea to consider this tax-advantaged account, even if you haven’t needed it in the past.

-A dependent-care FSA lets you set aside up to $5,000 pre-tax each year to pay child care expenses for kids under age 13 while you and your spouse work or look for work.
-(The $5,000 is per household, not per person.)
-You can then use the money tax-free to pay for the cost of daycare, preschool, a nanny, babysitter, before- and after-school care, and even summer day camp (but not overnight camps).
+A dependent-care FSA lets you set aside funds pre-tax each year to pay child care expenses for kids under age 13 while you and your spouse work or look for work.
+The maximum you can set aside in 2022 is $5,000 per household for individuals or couples filing jointly or $2,500 for a married person filing separately.
+You can then use the money tax-free to pay for the cost of daycare, preschool, a nanny, before- and after-school care, and even summer day camp (but not overnight camps).

 Your contribution goes into the account before taxes, which can help stretch your child care money.
 If you contribute $5,000 and are in the 24% income-tax tax bracket, you could save about $1,583 in taxes by contributing to the account because the money avoids federal income taxes and the 7.65% Social Security and Medicare taxes (FICA).

 Some people are worried about contributing to a dependent-care FSA because of the use-it-or-lose-it rules – you usually have to use the money before the end of the year or you lose it.
-Try to estimate what your child care expenses may be for 2021, even though it’s difficult to predict what will happen to school and work next year.
+Try to estimate what your child care expenses may be for 2022, even though it might be difficult.
 Your employer may also let you change your contributions mid-year if you have a change in the cost of care or change in the employment status for you or your spouse, or a few other reasons.
-Also keep in mind that summer camp and many programs during school breaks are eligible expenses, which may help you use the money even if your daily child care expenses eventually go back down (such as if your child’s school starts back up in person in 2021).
+Also keep in mind that summer camp and many programs during school breaks are eligible expenses.

-You can’t double dip and take the child care tax credit for the same expenses you paid with money from your dependent-care FSA, but since the dependent-care FSA limit is $5,000 and the child care tax credit counts the first $6,000 of child care expenses if you have two or more children, you may be able to take the child care credit for up to $1,000 in expenses if you have two or more eligible children and your child care costs are $6,000 or more, even if you’ve contributed the maximum $5,000 to the dependent-care FSA.
+You can’t double dip and take the child care tax credit for the same expenses you paid with money from your dependent-care FSA.
+But if you have three children you may be able to use the $5,000 limit for the dependent-care FSA and take the child care credit to bridge the gap in expenses for your eligible children.

 MORE ON HERMONEY: